jtalks-org/antarcticle-scala/Markdown-reference.md

-This docuemnt is intended as a quick reference and showcase on how to use Markdown language to create Antracticle articles and comments.
+This document is intended as a quick reference and showcase on how to use Markdown language to create Antracticle articles and comments.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

 ##### Table of Contents
 * [Headers](#headers)